llm-bible/llm-bible.github.io/_publications/gaven2024sac.markdown

 bibkey: gaven2024sac
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.12481"}
-tags: ['Agentic', 'Fine-Tuning', 'Reinforcement Learning']
+tags: ['Fine-Tuning', 'Agentic', 'Reinforcement Learning']
 ---
 The past years have seen Large Language Models (LLMs) strive not only as generative models but also as agents solving textual sequential decision-making